-Contact your local optometrist now to book an appointment.
-You can search for an optician near you in England on the NHS Choices website, in Wales on NHS Direct Wales website, in Scotland on the NHS 24 website or in Northern Ireland on the Health and Social Care in Northern Ireland website.
+Contact your local optometrist to book an appointment.
+You can search for an optician near you in England on the NHS Choices website, in Wales on NHS 111 Wales website, in Scotland on the NHS 24 website or in Northern Ireland on the Health and Social Care in Northern Ireland website.

 Research suggests that the following points will make sure your eyes are healthy and your risk of developing an eye condition is as small as possible.

 Everyone should have their eyes examined at least once every two years - even if there is no change in your vision.
 An eye examination can often pick up the first signs of an eye condition before you notice any changes in your vision.
 This can lead to you getting vital treatment at the right time, which could save your sight.
 For some people, eye tests are free of charge and you could also be entitled to an optical voucher towards the cost of glasses or contact lenses.

 Did you know smoking can double the risk of developing age-related macular degeneration, the UK's leading cause of sight loss?
 In fact, the link is as strong as the link between smoking and lung cancer.
 Speak to your GP about stopping smoking.
-Find out more about smoking and sight loss.

-Eating a diet low in saturated fats but rich in green leafy vegetables such as spinach and broccoli may help protect against cataracts and AMD.
-Oranges, kiwis, nuts, seeds and oily fish may also help prevent and slow down some eye conditions.
+Eat a diet low in saturated fats but rich in green leafy vegetables such as spinach and broccoli.
+This helps to keep you and your eyes healthy.
+It reduces your risk of eye diseases associated with obesity, diabetes and high blood pressure.
 Taking supplements is not a substitute for a healthy diet.
 It is important to maintain a healthy weight.
-Obesity can increase the risk of developing diabetes, which in turn could lead to sight loss.
-Find out more about nutrition and the eye and the link between obesity and sight loss.
+Obesity can increase the risk of developing diabetes, which in turn can cause sight loss.

 DIY causes thousands of eye related injuries each year.
-Always wear safety goggles (European Standard BS EN 166) to protect your eyes from flying debris and fine particles.
+Always wear the correct safety glasses for the job you are doing to protect your eyes from flying debris and fine particles.
 Sport (especially racquet-based sports) also causes lots of eye related injuries each year.
 Investing in a good pair of protective sports goggles will help prevent serious damage to your eyes.
-Read more about keeping your eyes safe.